Thomas Osbert Mordaunt: Military career

-Mordaunt was the son of Charles Mordaunt, also a soldier.
+Thomas Osbert Mordaunt was the son of Colonel Charles Mordaunt and Anne Howe.
 His grandfather, Brigadier-General Lewis Mordaunt, was the younger brother of Charles Mordaunt, 3rd Earl of Peterborough, sometime First Lord of the Treasury.
 He was commissioned ensign and lieutenant in the 2nd Regiment of Foot Guards on 27 January 1753, and promoted captain-lieutenant in the 10th Regiment of Dragoons on 25 December 1755.
-He is recorded as having ultimately achieved the rank of major general.
+He was further promoted to captain in 1759.